Symptoms and Testing

 There are several techniques your doctor may use to make a diagnosis.
 Generally, there is a visual exam followed by use of magnifying instrument to see and identify warts inside a vagina, anus or on the penis shaft.
 It may be necessary to obtain a small biopsy, or tissue sample, to examine under a microscope.
 Genital warts appear as raised growths that are pink, red, gray or flesh colored.
 They have many distinct shapes, such as large and protruding or flat and difficult to see.
 Genital warts can look like cauliflower, or pointed finger-like projections in clusters or by themselves.

-Don’t let the fear of a positive diagnosis stop from seeing a HPV Center of America doctor.
+Don’t let the fear of a positive diagnosis stop you from seeing an HPV Center of America doctor.
 Our staff understands and is experienced in caring for patients in similar circumstances.
 It’s important to be seen at a clinic that specializes in HPV.
 While other providers may prescribe an ointment or cream that destroys or removes the wart topically, it does nothing to try to suppress the virus to prevent warts from recurring.

 “Local or systemic treatment with interferon may also decrease the likelihood of recurrence following surgical excision or ablative therapy, but is uncommonly used in clinical practice…”